MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/contributing.md

 MRTK3 is an open-source project under the MIT license.
 Community contributions are very welcome and appreciated, both for new features as well as bug fixes.

 Contributing to MRTK3 is easy.
 We recommend using the `MRTKDevTemplate` Unity project as a convenient development testbed, as it already includes all of the MRTK3 packages as local on-disk dependencies.
-[See the documentation on the MRTKDevTemplate project for more details on sample scenes and local on-disk dependencies.](scenes.md)
+[See the documentation on the MRTKDevTemplate project for more details on sample scenes and local on-disk dependencies.](getting-started/exploring-features/mrtk3-sample-scenes.md)

 ## Contribution guide

 1. Fork the MRTK repository to your GitHub account.

-2. Clone your forked MRTK repository by [following the Path 1 example in the setup documentation.](setup.md) Ensure you have the required tooling, especially the correct Unity version.
+2. Clone your forked MRTK repository by following our guide on [starting from a template project](getting-started/setting-up/setup-new-project.md) Ensure you have the required tooling, especially the correct Unity version.
 The command below ensures you're on the right branch (`mrtk3`).

 ```
 git clone --branch mrtk3 YOUR_GIT_URL